Preselection Bandits: Proof of Theorem

 \subsection{Outline of the proof}

 We define the following events

-Here, $\Ct$ is the event where an arm exists whose pairwise probability estimate for winning against $J$ is not close enough to its actual parameter, where closeness is understood by means of the confidence length $c_{i,J}(t).$ $R_t$ is the event when the the most winning arm $J$ is not the best arm and $\Et$ is the event, where the offered subset at time instance $t$ is not a singleton.
-All these events are ''bad'' events and we wish that their probability of occurrence is sufficiently small.
+Here, $\Ct$ is the event where an arm exists whose pairwise probability estimate for winning against $J$ is not close enough to its actual parameter, where closeness is understood by means of the confidence length $c_{i,J}(t).$ $R_t$ is the event when the most winning arm $J$ is not the overall best arm and $\Et$ is the event, where the offered subset at time instance $t$ is not a singleton.
+All these events are ''bad'' events and we will show that their probability of occurrence is sufficiently small.